I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagtransportaudioparms.md

 ## Members

 `EnableOutput`

 Specifies the enable audio output.
 The default is ED_AUDIO_ALL.

 `EnableRecord`

 Specifies the enable audio record.
 The default is zero.

 `EnableSelsync`

 Specifies the selsync.

 `Input`

 Specifies the audio input to use.
 For example, specify zero to use the first (zeroth) audio input.

 `MonitorSource`

 Indicates the monitor source.
 The default is zero.

 ## Remarks
-        Any ED_Xxx tokens are defined in <i>xprtdefs.h</i> in the Microsoft DirectX SDK.</p>
+Any ED_Xxx tokens are defined in <i>xprtdefs.h</i> in the Microsoft DirectX SDK.

 ## Requirements
 | &nbsp; | &nbsp; |